 With a natural and elegant performance style developed from an early age, Ms. Zhang has won many citations and awards including the “Outstanding Solo Performance Award” in the Young Professional Pipa Performer category in the 1st International Chinese Traditional Instruments Competition, Beijing (1989), and 2nd Place in Chinese String Ensemble Competition at the Fujian Art Festival in 2001.

 Recently Ms. Zhang successfully held her solo recital as opening program of Music @Noon at Santa Clara University (2016).
 She has been honored to record the Pipa sound for Apple GarageBand App (released in 2016).
 She has also been performed with LA Chamber Orchestra (2015), participated for three seasons of San Francisco Symphony’s program Adventure in Music (AIM) Educational Program (2014, 2011,2008), San Jose Symphony’s ArtSPARK program (2011) and Disneyland Lunar Year Celebrations (2019, 2020).

-Her solo album, SERENITY, a collection works of Chinese traditional music, has released in January 16, 2019.
+Her solo album, SERENITY, a collection works of traditional Pipa masterpieces, has released in January 16, 2019.

 Ms. Zhang has taught in Stanford University as music instructor (2015–2017), and she has her own pipa studio in Silicon Valley where she teaches classical Chinese music to a diverse student population.

 In recent years, Shenshen has been exploring a new musical conversation with her ongoing live improvisations and collaboration with one of the pioneering world music ensembles, Ancient Future, and world music artists group Common Sound.
 She also is award to Bay Area Pilot program by American Composers Forum, and her original composition will be released later year of 2022 under Innova recording label.